Search

 Entrants can be nominated by their organisation, a third party, or be self-nominated.

-The Diversity in Development Award recognises an organisation that is exemplary in promoting and fostering diversity in the workplace.
+The Employer of Choice Award recognises an organisation that is exemplary in promoting and fostering a positive and inclusive workplace culture.

-To be eligible for the UDIA Queensland Diversity in Development Award applicants must:
+To be eligible for the UDIA Queensland Employer of Choice Award applicants must:

 • Be a current member of UDIA (in the relevant state) (includes company membership)